Motions

 A motion for continuance should include:

-• The new date or dates parents request.
+- The new date or dates the parents request.

-After filing a complaint, parents may make a motion to keep their child's educational situation the same until the Administrative Law Judge, or ALJ, determines something needs to change.
+After filing a complaint, parents may make a motion to keep their child's educational situation the same until the ALJ determines something needs to change.
 This is called a motion for "stay put."
 A motion for stay put must include a copy of the most recent IEP that parents have agreed to.
 How to attach the IEP to the motion is explained below in "How to Present Evidence to Support or Respond to a Motion."

 Any party may make a motion to skip some or all of the due process hearing.
 This is called a "Motion to Dismiss."
 For example, if the student does not live in the district, or parents did not attend a resolution session, the district may file a motion to dismiss the case.
 Anyone who receives a motion to dismiss has the right to file an opposition to the motion explaining why they believe the case or portion of the case should not be dismissed.

 The party that filed the Request for Due Process (often called a "complaint") may make a motion to add more claims or add more facts to the original complaint.
 This is called a "Motion to Amend the Complaint."
-If a parent wants to do this, the motion should be made as early as possible.
-An Administrative Law Judge, or ALJ, cannot grant a Motion to Amend the Complaint less than five days before the hearing unless the other party agrees.
-A copy of the new complaint the party wants to file must be filed at the same time as the motion asking for permission to amend.
+When a party files a motion to amend a complaint they must include a copy of the proposed new complaint that includes the new claims or facts.
+If the motion to amend a complaint is granted then the case will proceed on the information and issues in the amended complaint.

 Any party may make a motion to consolidate two or more cases into one case.
 “Consolidate” means to combine the cases so that there is only one hearing.
-This can happen when there are two or more cases that involve the same parties and facts.
+Consolidation of cases may happen when there are two or more cases that involve the same parties and facts.
 For example, if a parent and a district have both filed a complaint about a similar problem, the cases could be combined so there is only one hearing.
 Combining cases generally saves time and money for all of the parties.

-The Special Education website includes a list of all the judges who hear special education matters and the educational background of each.
-Which judge has been assigned to the hearing is also posted on the OAH website.
+This website includes a list of all the ALJs who hear special education matters and the educational background of each.
+The identity of the ALJ assigned to the hearing is also posted on the OAH website.
 The parties may also call the OAH staff person on the Scheduling Order to find out which judge has been assigned to the hearing.
-If a party does not want the judge that is assigned to the case, there are two ways to get a different judge for the hearing.
+If a party does not want the ALJ that is assigned to the case, there are two ways to get a different ALJ for the hearing.
 The first way is called a "Peremptory Challenge."
 The second way is called a "Challenge for Cause."

 Peremptory Challenge:

-Some motions need to have evidence so that the Administrative Law Judge, or ALJ, can decide important facts.
-For example, a motion for stay put must include a copy of the student's most recent IEP that parents have agreed upon.
+Some motions need to have evidence so that the ALJ can decide important facts.
+For example, a motion for stay put must include a copy of the student's most recent IEP that parents have agreed upon so that the ALJ knows what the parent wants.

 There are two ways to submit evidence when a party is filing a motion or responding to a motion filed by another party.
 The first way is by written testimony.
-This is called a declaration.
+This is called a "Declaration Stating Facts."
 The second way is by sending OAH copies of relevant documents.

 Sign name here)